nurmians/StructureMapper/README.md

 ## Installing the algorithm

-Only a Python 2.7 installation is required for running the algorithm.
-For faster processing, it is recommended that additional executables are installed locally.
+Only a Python 2.7 and [BLAST](https://blast.ncbi.nlm.nih.gov) installations are required for running the algorithm locally.
+For faster processing, it is recommended that additional executables are also installed locally.
 The algorithm has been run and tested on Windows and Linux machines.

 ## Python